For this week’s post, I wanted to give you an overview of the top 10 things nobody tells you when you’re first starting out in real estate.

-You see personally, I was introduced to the real estate industry with unrealistic expectations and I have found other people that have had very similar experiences.
+You see, personally, I was introduced to the real estate industry with unrealistic expectations, and I have found other people who have had very similar experiences.

-Real estate can be one of the most lucrative industries to get involved in, however, in most people’s experience it takes time to build.
-Paydays in real estate can take months or even years (look at development for example) of planning and working to make them happen.
+Real estate can be one of the most lucrative industries to get involved in; however, in most people’s experience, it takes time to build.
+Paydays in real estate can take months or even years (look at development, for example) of planning and working to make happen.

 Be prepared to learn patience.